sifferman/labs-with-cva6/labs/ooo.md

 When providing screenshots of waveforms, please include all signals you decide are relevant to demonstrate the event.
 Improper justification will result in a lower score.

 1. Share your program.
 Be sure each situation is clearly commented.
-2. Provide a waveform screenshot and a breif explanation of how the issue queue is affected for each of the following situations:
+2. Provide a waveform screenshot and a brief explanation of how the issue queue is affected for each of the following situations:
     1. Out-of-Order Execution
     2. Read-Write hazard
     3. Write-Write hazard